Our Privacy Notice

 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.

-We may share your personal data, including your sensitive personal data, between colleagues and departments who legitimately need access to that information in order to carry out their normal duties to support and facilitate your relationship with us.
+We may share your personal data, including your sensitive personal data, between colleagues and departments who have received appropriate training and legitimately need access to that information in order to carry out their normal duties to support and facilitate your relationship with us.

 We will never share, sell, rent or trade your personal information to any third parties for marketing purposes without your prior consent.